okarthikb/dql/README.md

 ![](CartPole-v0_rewards.png)

-Run `python play.py` to render the game.
+Run `play.py` to render the game.
 Make a checkpoint directory to store network state at each episode.
 In `play.py`, load the desired model in `torch.load`.
 Make sure to run `pip install requirements.txt` in your virtual environment (ideally conda) before playing around!

 ![](qnet_after.gif)